Water Filtration

 With this mix, the question becomes: Which filtration technology suits South African conditions best?

-Reverse Osmosis vs Practical Filtration Technologies
+Reverse Osmosis vs. Practical Filtration Technologies

-.
+The original Hydrolife article explored several filtration methods.
 Below is a fresh analysis, with a direct and honest comparison showing why RO is often not the best match for our tap water.

-1. Reverse Osmosis (RO): The Technology Most People Think They Need
+Reverse Osmosis (RO): The Technology Most People Think They Need

 RO pushes water through a semi-permeable membrane, stripping away almost everything, including beneficial minerals.

-• Very high contaminant removal
+• The Pros: Very high contaminant removal and highly useful for high-salinity or borehole water.

 RO is a solution designed for circumstances where water is highly saline or contains extreme dissolved solids.
-That is not the case for most households using municipal supply.
+That is not the case for most households using a municipal supply.

-1. Why Activated Carbon Alone Is Not Enough
+Why Activated Carbon Alone Is Not Enough

 This is where pairing carbon with KDF elevates performance dramatically.